Erik-Donath/direct-connect/README.md

    ```bash
    npm run dev
    ```
-   The app will be available at `http://localhost:5173`.
+   The app will be available at `http://localhost:5173` or what is shown on screen.

 4. **Build for production**
    ```bash